OT-CONTAINER-KIT/redis/README.md

 ## Features

 This image provides you below features:-
-- [X] Lightweight nature :- Images are quite low in terms of size which will improve your deployment process time.
+- [X] **Lightweight nature:-** Images are quite low in terms of size which will improve your deployment process time.
-- [X] Security Compliant :- Images are security compliant i.e. It doesn't hold any vulnerable package.
+- [X] **Security Compliant:-** Images are security compliant i.e. It doesn't hold any vulnerable package.
-- [X] Best Practices :- We have tried to follow the best practices for writing the Docker images.
+- [X] **Best Practices:-** We have tried to follow the best practices for writing the Docker images.

 ## Pre-requisites